 “I would have despaired had I not believed I would see the goodness of God in the land of the living” (Psalm 27:13).
 This world, by the way, is not the land of the living, but is the land of the dying.
 The “land of the living” is just over the next ridge, immediately following our final breath here.

 Jesus said, “Because I live, you too shall live.”

 Who among us has not grieved at the thought of never seeing a precious loved one again, as we have left the cemetery.
 The alternative to faith is despair.

 Seven.
-I believe in Heaven because some of the best people who ever lived believed in Heaven.
+I believe in Heaven because some of the greatest, wisest, best people who ever lived believed in Heaven.

 Jim and Elisabeth Elliot.
 Corrie ten Boom.
 Billy Graham.
 My mama.
 My grandmother.
 Marguerite Briscoe.
 Maybelle Montgomery.
-C. S. Lewis.
-Ralph Neighbour.
+Professor George Harrison.
 My wife.
+Joni Aereckson Tada.